100mslive/100ms-docs/common/templates-and-roles.md

 You can select all the roles of the template which this role will subscribe

 ### Subscribe Degradation
-When this flag is turned on, video tracks of remote participants will be muted or unmuted automatically depending on the network condition.
-Video tracks won't be unumted automatically if participants have explicitly muted their video tracks.
+When this flag is turned on, one or more remote video tracks will be muted automatically depending on the network conditions.
+Such tracks will be marked as `degraded`.
+When network conditions improves the `degraded` tracks will automatically be unmuted.

 ## Permissions